dugi42/leonardo/README.md

 \end{bmatrix}
 $$

-The new coordinates \( P'(x', y', z') \) can be found by multiplying the rotation matrix by the original coordinates:
+The new coordinates $P'(x', y', z')$ can be found by multiplying the rotation matrix by the original coordinates:

 $$
 \begin{bmatrix}